StoneCypher/derp/README.md

 Static site generators are the new hotness again this week; replace WordPress with (random script,) because what's a Movable Type, I guess.
 And then they brag that their load time is "down to" ~360ms.

-But, in the misappropriated words of D'Mite, we're gonna go bigger, and staticer.
+But, in the misappropriated words of D'Mite, fuck that, we're gonna go bigger.
+And staticer.

 I believe the most direct way to say it is "lol you use disks?
 That's quaint."
 We set a set of routes, compile the binary assets to a module, and serve them hot from RAM.
+No more inodes, no more filesystem, no more nonsense.
+Let the language follow a pointer and call it a tasty beverage.

+It is un-slow.

 (Now let's wait for someone to tell us how they're going to run out of RAM for their gigundous site that they run on a Commodore 64.
-This server is not exactly the right choice for, let's say, writing an imgur.)
+This server is not exactly the right choice for, let's say, writing an imgur.
+This is a good approach for a site whose static content is south of half a gig, on servers contemporary to late 2013.
+If you actually need a disk full of content, don't de-disc.)